smithy-lang/smithy/docs/source/spec/core.rst

       - Represents an instant in time with no UTC offset or timezone.
 The serialization of a timestamp is determined by a :ref:`protocol <protocols-trait>`.
+    * - document
+      - **Unstable** Represents an untyped JSON-like value that can take on one of the following types: null, boolean, string, byte, short, integer, long, float, double, an array of these types, or a map of these types where the key is string.

 The :token:`simple_shape` statement is used to define a simple shape.
 Simple shapes are defined by a type, followed by a shape name, followed by a